SchoolOfCode/mealthings/backend_mh/README.md

 Draggable list

 // Murray
-Login screen tapping outside the keyboard should close the keyboard Are we caching (AsyncStorage) the recipe shopping list?
+Are we caching (AsyncStorage) the recipe shopping list?
 Implement counter for today's recipe so a different set of recipes show add padding to today's recipe title and remove white border